-- Nine birds (includes species that are outside their natural geographic range and have become naturalised in the Perth region); and - Four known invertebrate species.
+- Six mammals (including the domestic dog and domestic/feral cat); - Nine birds (includes species that are outside their natural geographic range and have become naturalised in the Perth region); and - Four known invertebrate species.

 The full fauna species list is provided in Appendix 9.